Scholé: (n) Restful learning; leisure.

 What do we do together?

-We meet on Tuesdays in two different styles: as a parent-involved, co-op for elementary-age children, and with drop-off, á la carte classes for middle and high schoolers.
+We meet on Tuesdays by offering drop-off, á la carte classes for middle and high schoolers.
 Our classes are taught by mentor-teachers who love kids and our community.

-Our desire is that, spearheaded by parents, students then gather together throughout the week: for playdates, hikes, book studies, and more for the younger set; for study groups and/or additional mentoring for the adolescents.
+Our desire is that, spearheaded by parents and students, folks then gather together throughout the week: for hangouts, study groups, and/or additional mentoring for the adolescents.
 With a central location off the historic Georgetown Square, there are lots of locations for connecting!

 A Timeless Philosophy of Education